 Food that’s good for you, good for the planet and good for your wallet

-At Grantham’s Climate Friendly Pop-Up Kitchen, we’ll offer insights on how you can cut the climate impact of your food choices, while sticking to a budget.
+At Grantham’s Climate Friendly Pop-Up Kitchen, we’ll be running an interactive game to help you figure out which foods are good for you and the planet, and also affordable and healthy.
 To get you started, here are some of our top tips:

 Eat less meat and dairy